adabeyta/torchtalk/README.md

-# TorchTalk 🔥
+# TorchTalk

-A PyTorch codebase chatbot with cross-language tracing (Python ↔ C++ ↔ CUDA) powered by graph-enhanced RAG and 1M context windows.
+A PyTorch codebase chatbot with cross-language tracing (Python ↔ C++ ↔ CUDA) powered by graph-enhanced retrieval and 1M context windows.

 ## Features